Saying hello to TechCrunch’s newest podcast: Found – TechCrunch

 Why did we have Jordan Crook and Darrell Etherington on the show?
 Because we’re jazzed to add a second startups-focused podcast to a slowly but surely growing TC podcast network: Found.
 Found lands April 9, so tune in!
 The show will focus on talking to early-stage founders about building their company, from the emotional rollercoaster moments to tactical insights no one tells you until you’ve raised your first dollar.

 Equity will keep its eyes on the news, with extra attention to all the dollar signs that are to be found in startup-land and the venture capital world.
-At the same time, Found will bring a number of startup founders aboard to talk about the more human, and procedural work of building the next great tech company.
+At the same time, Found will bring a number of startup founders aboard to talk about the more human, and procedural, work of building the next great tech company.

-We hope you love a new show from our friends as much as we do, and remember Equity will be back on Friday with news, banter, and fun soon.
+We hope you love the new show from our friends as much as we do, and remember, Equity will be back on Friday with news, banter and fun.
 In the meantime, here’s where you can find Found:

 Chat soon!